 ‘I have of late – but wherefore I know not -lost my mirth, foregone all custom of exercise; and indeed it goes so heavily with my disposition, that this goodly frame the earth seems to me a stale promontory.’

-We have seen in other articles posted on this site that those who suffered significant childhood trauma are at increased risk of developing conditions such as depression, anhedonia and Borderline Personality Disorder (BPD).
-One of the main symptoms of all three of these disorders is chronic and intense feelings that life has no meaning or purpose and a sense of emotional deadness / sense that one’s feelings have ‘shut down’ (sometimes referred to by psychologists as having flat affect).
+We have seen in other articles posted on this site that those who suffered significant childhood trauma are at increased risk of developing conditions such as depression, anhedonia and borderline personality disorder (BPD).
+One of the main symptoms of all three of these disorders is chronic and intense feelings that life has no meaning or purpose and a sense of emotional deadness/sense that one’s feelings have ‘shut down’ (sometimes referred to by psychologists as having flat affect).
 In short, a feeling of being emotionally void and of absolute emptiness.
 This intense, profound and pervasive sense of emptiness is also associated with feelings of alienation, identity disturbance. fear of abandonment and dissociation, helplessness, mental paralysis and a distressing sense of ‘losing the ‘self.’

-Feeling like this can lead the individual into a desperate search to at least feel something, even if that ‘something’ is negative ( in terms of its effect on self and others).
+Feeling empty can lead the individual into a desperate search to at least feel something, even if that ‘something’ is negative ( in terms of its effect on self and others).

-This drive to feel something rather than nothing is generally fueled by an unconscious motivation.
+This drive to feel something rather than nothing is generally fuelled by an unconscious motivation.

 Because it is so hard for an individual suffering from this pervasive sense of emptiness to feel anything, the experiences that s /he may seek to pursue (to at least feel something) may be ones that are intense (whether they be emotional or physical experiences).

 – provoking others into angry and aggressive arguments

 – testing others to their limits ( to see if they remain loyal)